xctangApp/RaspberryPi_MITAI2_204_2022Fall/README.md

 # RaspberryPi_MITAI2_204_2022Fall

+Welcome to IoT with MIT APP Inventor Fundamental Fall Class!

 Prerequisite: Proficient in MIT App Inventor with completion of MAI-101.

 Required Equipment: (1) A PC on either Windows or Mac.
 (2) An Android mobile device.
 The iOS devices will not work!
 (3) CanaKit Raspberry PI Kit, (4).
 Freenove Parts/Device Kit for Raspberry PI (5).
 3 servo motors (~$10) Amazon Link   (6).
 An extra PC monitor, (7).
 A USB mouse, (8) A USB keyboard.(8) Capstone project materials including two arms (a small bag of popsicle sticks), a clothes-peg, super glue, and an electronics tool kit with screwdrivers.